StanfordDataCompressionClass/notes/src/homeworks/HW3.md

     Argue why these results make sense.
 In particular, argue that Adaptive Arithmetic coding with order `k=0,1,2` cannot do much better than `1 bit/symbol`.
 Also, argue that for `k >= 3`, the compression should be `~0 bits/symbol`.

-Next, Shubham decides to encode noisy-LFSR sources with `noise_prob=0.01`, and `TAP=3,7,13`.
+Next, Shubham decides to encode noisy-LFSR sources with `noise_prob=0.01` and `TAP=3,7,15`.
 The noisy LFSR is very similar to the non-noisy version, except we add a bit of noise after xoring the two past symbols as shown in the pseduo-code above.

-4. [5 points] For the `TAP=3, noise_prob=0.01`, what the fundamental limit to which you can compress this sequence, i.e. what is $k^{\text{th}}$-order empirical entropy of the sequence as $k \rightarrow \infty$?
+4. [5 points] For `TAP=3, noise_prob=0.01`, what is the fundamental limit to which you can compress this sequence, i.e. what is $k^{\text{th}}$-order empirical entropy of the sequence for $k \geq 3$ and large $n$?

-5. [5 points] Next, we encode noisy-LFSR sequence with parameters `noise_prob=0.01`, and `TAP=3,7,13` using Adaptive Arithmetic coding.
+5. [5 points] Next, we encode noisy-LFSR sequence with parameters `noise_prob=0.01` and `TAP=3,7,15` using Adaptive Arithmetic coding.
 The number of bits/symbol we achieve is as follows for different context size `k`.
 You can again use the test code in `hw3_p4.py` to generate these numbers by changing and choosing appropriate parameters.
 In these cases we observe the following average codelength, for a sequence of length `10000`

     ```py
     ----------